mhpi/dHBV2.0/README.md

 ## Model Development and Training:

 δHBV 2.0UH is built on the generic differentiable modeling framework [δMG](https://github.com/mhpi/generic_deltaModel), a successor package to [HydroDL](https://github.com/mhpi/hydroDL) serving as a model testbed intended to accelerate deployment in operational environments.
 Therefore, while this package includes HBV, utility code and neural networks are imported from δMG.
-Note that while training codes for this model will be released in δMG at a later time, we offer an [example script](https://github.com/mhpi/generic_deltaModel/blob/master/example/hydrology/example_dhbv_2_0.ipynb) demonstrating forward inference on δMG's development backend.
+Note that training codes for this model will be released in δMG at a later time, but we offer an [example script](https://github.com/mhpi/generic_deltaModel/blob/master/example/hydrology/example_dhbv_2_0.ipynb) demonstrating forward inference on δMG's development backend.

-We also have model training/validation/inference [examples](https://github.com/mhpi/generic_deltaModel/tree/master/example/hydrology) for predecessor models δHBV 1.0 and δHBV 1.1p, which give more detail on differentiable model construction for parameter learning in practice.
+We also provide model training/validation/inference [examples](https://github.com/mhpi/generic_deltaModel/tree/master/example/hydrology) for predecessor models δHBV 1.0 and δHBV 1.1p, which give more detail on differentiable model construction for parameter learning in practice.

 <br>

 ## Package Organization:
-This package is intended to be placed in NextGen's `extern/` directory, and contains the following components:
+The entirety of this package is intended to be placed in NextGen's `extern/` directory, and contains the following components:
 - The physical model HBV 2.0 + UH;
 - Model and data configuration files;
 - δHBV 2.0UH BMI to interface with NextGen and forward within the framework.
 (Note, this uses δMG's differentiable modeling pipeline as a backbone to build and forward the complete differentiable model: LSTM & MLP + HBV 2.0);
 - BMI configuration files;
 - NextGen realization files;

-*Note: Currently the structure of this repository is modeled after NOAA-OWP's ngen-compatible [LSTM](https://github.com/NOAA-OWP/lstm) developed by Scott Peckham, Jonathan Frame et al.*

 <br>